yanniskatsaros/advent-of-code/README.md

-# Advent of Code
+# :christmas_tree: Advent of Code :bell:

-Solutions to Advent of Code 2019 in Python 3.8
+Let's see how far I get this year...